-The purpose of the proposed action is to provide a cost-effective, environmentally-acceptable placement site for dredged material in response to a recommendation by agencies of the Commonwealth of Virginia, to minimize adverse impacts to overwintering female blue crabs.
+The purpose of the proposed action is to provide a cost-effective, environmentally-acceptable dredged material placement site that minimizes adverse impacts to overwintering female blue crab in response to a recommendation by agencies of the Commonwealth of Virginia.
 The proposed action is needed to provide safe, reliable, and efficient channels to maintain waterborne commerce and national defense.